Also see:

 - earthworks should provide a stable finished surface that will limit post-construction settlement or movement within the engineered fill

-Once agreed with NHBC, the earthworks specification should not be amended on site without prior agreement with the NHBC.
+Once agreed with NHBC, the earthworks specification should not be amended on site without prior agreement with NHBC.

-The earthworks specification should be based on industry guidance such as the Specification for Highway Works, BS EN 16907 ‘Earthworks’, ICE Publishing – Earthworks: A Guide ‘2nd Edition’, or on trials/previous experience, that is acceptable to NHBC.
+The earthworks specification should be based on industry guidance, such as the Specification for Highway Works, BS EN 16907 Earthworks, ICE Publishing – Earthworks: A Guide 2nd Edition, or on trials/previous experience, that is acceptable to NHBC.

-The earthworks specification should outline if placing, testing and verification of earthworks fill is to be completed on the whole site, or be undertaken and presented in a phased approach to facilitate the build programme.
+The earthworks specification should outline if placing, testing and verification of earthworks fill is to be completed on the whole site, or undertaken and presented in a phased approach to facilitate the build programme.

-Table 7 shows the types of earthworks specification that are acceptable to NHBC for different types of engineered fill and subsequent end-use, considering the starting ground (formation) level has been assessed as suitably stable and appropriate for the proposed earthworks and end-use (as per clause 4.6.5).
+Table 7 shows the types of earthworks specification that are acceptable to NHBC for different types of engineered fill and subsequent end-use, considering the starting ground (formation) level has been assessed as suitably stable and appropriate for the proposed earthworks and end-use (as per Clause 4.6.5).

 Table 7: Matrix for determining appropriate types of earthworks specification